 must be incidental and subordinate to the existing farm use on the tract;

-must occur outdoors, in temporary structures, or existing permitted structures subject to fire life safety requirements;
+must occur outdoors, in temporary structures, or existing permitted structures;

 shall cause no alteration to land including, but not limited to, grading, filling or paving;

-shall not, in combination with other agri-tourism or other commercial events or activities authorized in the area, materially alter the stability of the land use pattern of the area;
+shall not materially alter the stability of the land use pattern of the area;

-for the "up to 18 events" Conditional Use the lot or parcel that the event or activity takes place on shall comply with the minimum lot size of that zone.
+- for the "up to 18 events" Conditional Use the parcel shall comply with the minimum lot size of that zone.